JKC-Codes/eleventy-plugin-time-to-read/README.md

 - Default: 'auto'
 - Accepts: True, False or 'auto'

-Whether to show (True) or hide (False) the unit of time.
-Auto will only display the unit when it is greater than zero.
+Whether to show (True) or hide (False) hours.
+Auto will only display hours when they are greater than zero.

 ### Minutes

 - Default: 'True'
 - Accepts: True, False or 'auto'

-Whether to show (True) or hide (False) the unit of time.
-Auto will only display the unit when it is greater than zero.
+Whether to show (True) or hide (False) minutes.
+Auto will only display minutes when they are greater than zero.

 ### Seconds

 - Default: 'False'
 - Accepts: True, False, 'auto' or 'only'

-Whether to show (True) or hide (False) the unit of time.
-Auto will only display the unit when it is greater than zero.
+Whether to show (True) or hide (False) seconds.
+Auto will only display seconds when they are greater than zero.

 Only will display the seconds without a label and hide all other text including other time units, the 'seconds' label and any pre/appends.
 E.g. 10, 37, 454